rkumar0206/hibernate_with_spring/README.md

 * Therefore, it is a lazy loading, the content is loading only when the getter method is called.
 * By default hibernate uses lazy loading, so we don't need to worry about that.

+---

+Now let's say we close the session before calling instructor.getCourse().
+What will happen?
+Will the code run?

+	// commit transaction
+	session.getTransaction().commit();

+	// close the session
+	session.close();

+	// since it's a lazy loading, ... this should fail because hibernate will
+	// not be able to access the session as it is closed
+	// get course for the instructor
+	System.out.println("rohitThebest : Courses: " + instructor.getCourses());

+	System.out.println("Done saving");

+* here it will throw __org.hibernate.LazyInitializationException__ as we are closing the session and then calling the instructor.getCourses() and because it is a lazy loading hibernate will try to fetch the data then and there, and will fail.